-Quercetin, Zinc, Vitamin C and Vitamin D: Can They help Against Coronavirus?
-Updated June 2021
+Quercetin, Zinc, Vitamin C and Vitamin D3: Can They help Against Coronavirus?
+Updated September 2021

 COVID-19 kills some people and spares others.
 How do you ensure that you are on the right side of the statistics?
 There are just too many self-proclaimed medical experts recommending all kinds of supplements for COVID-19 out there.
 On one side are experts telling you that supplements don't work and you should avoid them and just rely on wholesome foods.
 On the other, are experts telling you to take all kinds of supplements that will help protect you against COVID-19.
 Do they actually work?
 Some supplements do have evidence and some don't.